Luiz-Soft/Luiz-Soft/README.md

 - 👯 I’m looking to collaborate on Mobile Development
 - 📱 I bellieve that UX makes your product much more valuable
 - 🤔 I’m looking for help with native Android development with Kotlin
+- 🗣️ I can speak english🇺🇸, portuguese🇧🇷, spanish🇪🇸 and french🇫🇷
 - 💬 Ask me about JavaScript
-- 🗣️ I can speak english🇺🇸, portuguese🇧🇷, spanish🇪🇸 and french 🇫🇷
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/luiz-fran%C3%A7a-057060115/)